-- Listen rather than directly question, remain calm. - Never stop a child who is recalling significant events. - Never ask a child if they are being abused. - Make a record of discussion to include time, place, persons present and what was said (child language do not substitute words). - Advise you will have to pass the information on.

-- Avoid coaching/prompting. - Never take photographs of any injury. - Never undress a child to physically examine them. - Allow time and provide a safe haven / quiet area for future support meetings. - At no time promise confidentiality to a child or adult.
+- listen rather than directly question, remain calm - never stop a child who is recalling significant events - never ask a child if they are being abused - make a record of the discussion to include time, place, persons present and what was said (child language - do not substitute words) - advise you will have to pass the information on - avoid coaching/prompting - never take photographs of any injury - never undress a child to physically examine them - allow time and provide a safe haven / quiet area for future support - at no time promise confidentiality to a child or adult - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe. - where abuse has occurred online or outside of the school or college it will not be downplayed and will be treated equally seriously

-Staff are aware that they should not question the child; other than to respond with TED - Tell me what you mean by that, Explain what you mean by that, Describe that.
+Staff are aware that they should not question the child; other than to respond with TED: Tell me what you mean by that, Explain what you mean by that, Describe that.
 Staff will observe and listen, but do not probe/ask any leading questions.

-The Designated Lead will obtain the relevant information and agree relevant actions after making a timely assessment of the information.
+The Designated Safeguarding Lead will obtain key information and agree relevant actions after making a timely assessment of the information.

 We recognise that parents may hold key information about incidents/allegations therefore, in the majority of situations; the Designated Safeguarding Lead will speak to the parents and gain their consent to discussing the situation with others.
 Staff are aware that there will be very few instances where, to speak to the parents, could further endanger the child.
-In those situations they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.
+In those situations, they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.